Last Updated on

 What about electronic buzz from the analog signal from the device?

 A totally viable concern.
-Yes, routing audio this way will most likely result in some analog noise from the poor shielding on the motherboard I/O. If you care enough, using an external USB sound card can eliminate this issue, but is an added cost to an already somewhat expensive setup (If you are considering a dedicated streaming pc setup.)
+Yes, routing audio via 3.5mm on your motherboard to anything will most likely result in some analog noise from the poor shielding on the motherboard I/O. If you care enough, using an external USB sound card can eliminate this issue, but is an added cost to an already somewhat expensive setup (If you are considering a dedicated streaming pc setup.)

 How do I listen to the source?